Public Sale of Abandoned Homes in New Jersey

 The purpose of this law is to give landlords a “sleep at night” way to dispose of abandoned tenant property.
 On occasion, that abandoned tenant property can have a significant value, and that makes it fodder for subsequent litigation.
 Therefore, every landlord should definitely take advantage of the provisions of this law, but you should do so in a fashion that puts you in the best defensible position.
 That means you should conduct a public sale.

-In conducting a public sale the only procedural difference is notice to the tenant, and potential public bidding.
-The average publication costs is approximately $65.00.
+In conducting a public sale, the only procedural difference is notice to the tenant, and potential public bidding.
+The average publication costs are approximately $65.00.

 The notification should state the terms of sale.
 That means, if the home has to leave the park (if you are intending to remove it from the park if you are the purchaser) then you can insist on it if you are not.
 If you are intending to keep the home or resell it, then the buyer has to have the same option.
 You cannot discriminate as it relates to the terms you will impose upon yourself if you are the purchaser, on the one hand, and third party buyers on the other hand.